The 2010s was an exciting decade for eCommerce. But not for these failing trends.

 While we usually like to focus on the positives here at CreativeMinds, we thought we’d change things up in this blog.
 Today, we’re looking at the predictions that went awry.
 Here are the so-called biggest eCommerce trends that failed to make a real impact.

 Before we get into the not-so-trending trends, it’s a good time for an eCommerce recap.

 It would have been hard for anyone in 2010 to predict what the eCommerce landscape would look like ten years later.
 Back then, eCommerce made up just 7.2% of all US retail sales.
 By 2018, this had almost doubled.
 In 2019 it accounted for 16% – that’s quite the growth!

 As eCommerce has seen a boom over the last ten years, there have been lots of shifts and changes in the landscape.

-The Trends That Didn’t Take Off
+The “Biggest eCommerce Trends” That Failed to Take Off

 However, not all the trends have changed our world like the experts thought they would.

 1. Bye-Bye to Bricks and Mortar